internetarchive/fatcat/guide/src/entity_release.md

 - `stub` (fatcat extension) for releases which have notable external identifiers, and thus are included "for completeness", but don't seem to represent a "full work".
+- `component` (fatcat extension) for sub-components of a full paper (or other work).
+Eg, figures or tables.

 An example of a `stub` might be a paper that gets an extra DOI by accident; the primary DOI should be a full release, and the accidental DOI can be a `stub`